As long as I watch anime, there're two things that never cease to amaze me:

 - still, it could work if it created the right atmosphere and pushed your emotional buttons, but here comes the second problem: the soundtrack is muted for the most part, as if they refrain from using it.
 Consequently, the OST leaves no impression as it is generic and almost non-existent;

 - on top of that, the movie features the worst example of voice-acting I ever heard: the speech is absolutely colorless and mechanic, devoid of semantic emphasis and pauses.
 It totally fails at conveying emotions, especially when the characters speak English.
 In fact, they sound almost like some translator program when you type in a text and push "Play".
 So, the characters not only move like robots, but also talk like them.

 The weakest part of the movie:

-- first, we have Saya, who is by far the worst attempt at creating a strong female lead I ever saw: instead, they made her a cold ugly bitch acting rudely towards the people around.
+- first, we have Saya, who is a truly pathetic attempt at creating a strong female lead: instead, they made her a cold ugly bitch acting rudely towards the people around.
 The only time she acts in a more or less humane way is in the end of the movie after she kills the last vampire.
 Before that, she evokes no sympathy at all;

 - then, we have the school nurse who is an absolutely generic character yet she at least makes an impression of a human being;